Crisis in national capital: Its almost like Delhiites have resigned to their fate

 Crisis in national capital: It's almost like Delhiites have resigned to their fate

 New Delhi, Nov 02: Delhi's Air Quality is not a crisis anymore, it is a problem of gargantuan proportions and the situation is extremely alarming.
-If the Chief Minister of the National Capital can use a phrase like "Gas Chamber" to describe the city's air quality, then we can only imagine what it is like there.
+If the chief minister of the National Capital can use a phrase like "Gas Chamber" to describe the city's air quality, then we can only imagine what it is like there.

 Delhi's Air Quality plunged to 'Severe-Plus' category and a public health emergency has been declared.
-The government has shut down schools and distributing masks.
+The government has shut down schools and is distributing masks.

-The situation is so bad that implementing the Graded Response Action Plan or GRAP us being discussed.
-GRAP is an emergency plan that is enforced by the Environment Pollution Control Authority (EPCA) when environmental conditions become hazardous.
+The situation is so bad that implementing the Graded Response Action Plan or GRAP, an emergency action plan was discussed.
+GRAP is enforced by the Environment Pollution Control Authority (EPCA) when environmental conditions become hazardous.
 Under GRAP, if the air quality continues to be in the "severe-plus" category for more than 48 hours, emergency measures such as odd-even car rationing scheme and banning entry of trucks would be taken.

 OneIndia spoke to Delhiites about the condition of the city.
 The reactions were as if the people have resigned to their fate and feeling helpless.
-Gaurav Agrawal, an IT professional who lives in Dwarka and works in Gurgaon, told OneIndia that when the government in the national capital is directing the people to wear masks, then it shows that they are clueless.
+Gaurav Agrawal, an IT professional who lives in Dwarka and works in Gurgaon, told OneIndia that when the government in the national capital is directing the people to wear masks, then it shows that the government is clueless.

 "Increasing number of vehicles, deforestation and construction has made it worst in the past few years.
 Earlier it was manual harvesting which left less residue hence less burning.
-Now, mechanised harvesting leaves a lot of residual plant waste which has to be burned as economic solution," he said.
+Now, mechanised harvesting leaves a lot of residual plant waste which has to be burned as an economic solution," he said.

 When we asked him about the public emergency being declared, he said, "This is the story of every year during this time.
 Some 10 years ago, the haze and fog used to disperse by 9-10 am, but now, it stays hazy the whole day."

-Was it the Global Warming, we casually asked, and Agrawal said, "It is more to do with local reasons than global."
+Was it Global Warming, we casually asked, and Agrawal said, "It is more to do with local reasons than global."

 [Explained: What is 'Severe-Plus' air quality?
 Effect on health, GRAP]

 Another IT professional, Rachit Gulati, said straight away that he was worried about his children.
-It has been impacting my health surely, but now that it happens every year, it does not worry me to the extent of panicking, but I am worried about my children.
+It has been impacting my health surely, but now that it happens every year, it does not worry me to the extent of panic, but I am worried about my children.
 They are very sensitive and fall ill frequently, Gulati said.

-Vindyesh Srivastava, born and brought up in Delhi, lives in Amsterdam.
+Vindyesh Srivastava, born and brought up in Delhi, now lives in Amsterdam.
 He did his schooling from Delhi and then engineering from a college in Sultanpuri.
-He was is South Korea for 2-3 years, working for an major electronics brand.
+He was in South Korea for 2-3 years, working for a major electronics brand.
 He then returned to Delhi, worked here for five to six years and now working in Europe.
 He has seen Delhi change over decades, he remembers how the air quality began deteriorating in the 90s and by 2006-2010, he says, "It suddenly started to deteriorate very fast.
 Everyone could notice it, the action should have been taken in the first decade of this century."

 Srivastava is an engineer and quite a good engineer who has worked with major electronics brands in the world.
 He knows a thing or two about problem-solving and logical approach needed to find solutions to practical problems, he believes that random knee-jerk reactions and fire fighting would not yield results.